 - working as authorised workers in hospitals or in residential care facilities providing critical clinical care or as directed by the hospital

-- working in private practice providing care through telehealth and other virtual care options; or
+- working in private practice providing care through telehealth and other virtual care options

 - students on placement providing authorised care in hospitals or in residential care facilities, or through telehealth